 You’re also extending the transition period between meditation and any obligations that may be awaiting you in the world.

-Why the effect of meditation slips away so quickly
+Why good feelings from meditation slip away so quickly

 Maybe you’ve sustained a calm and centered feeling after meditation by sitting silently for a few moments after your session.
 And maybe you’ve managed to hang onto it longer by staying in a peaceful frame of mind by journaling or taking a mindful walk or spending time in nature.